exosite-archive/exoline/README.md

 Examples
 --------

-Here are a few things you can do with Exoline.

-* Show a tree view of a client
+Show a tree view of a client

 ```bash
 $ exo --discreet tree 5de0cfcf7b5bed2ea7a801234567890123456789